tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

-By doing the two steps separately you learn the meanings of words through their readings, and this process is not affected by your performance on memorizing kanji.
+By doing the two steps separately you learn the meanings of words through their readings, and this process is not affected by your performance in memorizing kanji.
 When you hear a word in your immersion, you'll be able to recognize it.

 Because you're still new to kanji, trying to recognize the meaning and the reading at the same time is going to be more difficult.
-You can try doing it anyway, but this is not what the JP1K method was intended for.
+You can try doing it anyway, but this is **not** what the JP1K method was intended for.

 > What to do next?